 If you wish to exercise any of your above rights, please send a written request to us at the address listed at the end of this privacy notice, addressed for the attention of the DPO.

-Where we have relied on your consent for the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
+Where we have relied on your consent for the collection, processing and transfer of your personal data for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
 You may withdraw your consent by emailing information@howespercival.com.
 If you would like to withdraw your consent from receiving our newsletter, news, legal updates or any other marketing communications then you can do so using our unsubscribe link at the footer of the email.

 Other websites and links

-Our Websites may contain links to other websites, plug-ins and applications.
+Our Website may contain links to other websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control third party websites and are not responsible for their privacy notices or for the content, accuracy or opinions express in such websites.
-We do not investigate, monitor or check third party websites for accuracy or completeness and the inclusion of any linked website on or through our Websites does not imply approval or endorsement by us of the linked website.
+We do not investigate, monitor or check third party websites for accuracy or completeness and the inclusion of any linked website on or through our Website does not imply approval or endorsement by us of the linked website.

-If you decide to leave our Websites and access these third party websites, plug-ins and/or applications you do so at your own risk.
+If you decide to leave our Website and access these third party websites, plug-ins and/or applications you do so at your own risk.
 We encourage you to read the privacy notice of every website you visit.

 Changes to this privacy notice

-This version was last updated on 17 May 2018.
+This version was last updated on 15 October 2024.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.